***Please have eyelash extensions removed BEFORE you come in for your eyeliner appointment***

 After your permanent makeup procedure most people

-have tenderness for approximately 45 minutes which is a little intense.
+have discomfort for approximately 45 minutes which is a little intense.
 Not

 everyone feels this but it is likely.
 It will soon diminish and feel like a